-Meet Injury Lawyer Lewis S. “Mike” Eidson, Partner
+Meet Accident Lawyer Lewis S. “Mike” Eidson

 Firm President of Colson Hicks Eidson

-Experience with Multiple Practice Areas
+Experience with Vehicle Safety and Personal Injury Practice Areas

 Mike has and continues to represent victims of aviation accidents involving commercial flights all over the world, general aviation actions and military accidents.
-At this time, he is handling cases that occurred in places as far apart as the Netherlands, Turkey, Israel, Jamaica, Venezuela, Guyana and many other locations, including of course the United States.
+At this time, he is handling cases that occurred in places as far apart as the Netherlands, Turkey, Israel, Jamaica, Venezuela, Guyana and many other locations, including, of course, the United States.

 Decades of Legal Experience